GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 ### Full cusotomizations

-If customization approach from points above not help to resolve cusomization issues it's possible to explode war files and instruct jetty to use exploded folder instead of war file.
+If customizations approach from points above not help to resolve customization issues it's possible to explode war files and instruct jetty to use exploded folder instead of war file.
 Here is sample for oxauth:

 1. Unpack oxauth.war into `/opt/gluu/jetty/oxauth/webapps/oxauth` folder
 2. Put updated `/opt/gluu/jetty/oxauth/webapps/oxauth.xml` with next content: